How can you prevent malware attacks? Header image

 Thankfully, for those who like quick, easy solutions, it’s one click to turn it on, and then it’s a “set it and forget it” affair.
 If any malware tries to come through your firewall, it’ll be repelled.

-There are countless VPNs out there, but ClearVPN is the clear choice.
-Not only is it very affordable, but you can also choose from a multitude of servers and countries.
+There are countless VPNs out there, but Moonlock’s VPN, powered by ClearVPN technology, is the clear choice.
+You can easily choose from a multitude of servers and countries.

 Once enabled, the VPN will encrypt your website traffic and mask your real IP address, making it very difficult for a hacker to introduce malware into your internet connection.